Thursday, July 2, 2009

-This thankfully small and beautiful book is by the Secretary General of Egypt's Supreme council of antiquities Dr. Zahi Hawass.
+This thankfully small and beautiful book is by the Secretary-General of Egypt's Supreme Council of Antiquities Dr. Zahi Hawass.
 The book is an excellent read for a younger audience in particular however even the more experienced reader will find new knowledge within the pages.

-The book ends with an epilogue which discusses six objects from the tomb that have not been seen by most people before.
+The book ends with an epilog which discusses six objects from the tomb that have not been seen by most people before.
 I liked this book it was a read that is well suited for the young as well as the experienced with wonderful pictures.

 I would recommend "The Golden King" as one of Dr. Zahi Hawass' best.